-A maximum flow of 7 GPM or more is recommended, especially if you’re completely reliant on your well for your household water supply.
+A maximum flow of 7 GPM or more is recommended, especially if you rely entirely on your well for your household water supply.
 A lower flow could leave you short or force you to reduce your water consumption.

 How Long Will A Solar Well Pump Last?

-As a good quality submersible solar pump has a service life of around 10 years, compared to cheaper models that may not make it past 12 months, it’s worth investing in one made from high-quality stainless steel.
+As a good quality submersible solar pump has a service life of around 10 years, compared to cheaper models that may not last 12 months, it’s worth investing in one made from high-quality stainless steel.
 This will limit corrosion and give you a longer period of hassle-free operation.

 How Many Solar Panels Does It Take To Run A Well Pump?

-In addition to the quantity of water you need to pump from your well daily, you also need to consider how much you’re willing to invest in solar panels or if you’re planning on using existing panels.
+In addition to the water you need to pump from your well daily, you must also consider how much you’re willing to invest in solar panels or if you plan on using existing panels.

 Although some smaller solar water pumps can get by on just one or two 100w panels, others require as many as six.

 The size of your solar panels will affect the number needed.
-You could, for example, invest in a 180w solar panel and reduce the number of panels needed.
+You could, for example, invest in a 180w solar panel and reduce the number of panels required.